-Our restaurant at Tierra Chiloé indulges in the rich produce of the local fishing community, which surrounds the hotel.
+Our farm to table restaurant at Tierra Chiloé indulges in the rich produce of the local fishing community, which surrounds the hotel.
 As such, guests are treated to a plethora of seafood dishes, where mussels, sea urchins and other ocean treats fresh from the daily catch await.
 In addition to close ties with the local fishermen and farmers, our chef makes homemade breads and pastries, and the local specialty, the traditional Chilean cuisine dish “curanto”.

 This celebratory preparation is done in a hole, in contact with mother earth.
 It cooks slowly on hot rocks stacked with choritos (a local bivalve), meat, native potatoes and sausages.
 Chapaleles and milcaos (types of potato bread) must also be added and, on top, nalca leaves are placed, allowing the ingredients to steam cook.

 Inside, the warmly-lit walls are part of a relaxed space with handmade wooden furniture, cozy corners, hand crafted lampshades and those ever-present views of the inland sea.
 Often, our horses can be seen grazing on the grassy pastures surrounding the property.